Community Composting

 Compost is essentially broken-down food waste, so there is the potential for unpleasant odours.
 However, in a well-managed scheme, with a good balance of wet and dry contents that are turned regularly, smells are kept to a minimum and are rarely an issue when the lids are closed.

-If you have any concerns over smells in your community compost, contact your compost champion in the first instance, or email us at info@kleineberg.co.uk stating the location of your compost.
+If you have any concerns over smells in your community compost, get in touch with us.

 Tiny fruit flies are common in compost bins in the summer, especially if you are adding a lot of fruit and vegetable peelings.
 This can increase during the hotter months but you can manage this by adding dry materials, such as ripped up cardboard and paper, to the boxes.
 The fruit flies are rarely noticeable until the lid is opened.
 Turning the compost so fruit and vegetables are buried will also help.
 The flies are not dangerous to human health.

 Many people are concerned about rats.
-Our bins are reinforced with weld mesh, which makes it nigh impossible for rats to get in.
+Our bins are reinforced with ratmesh, which makes it nigh on impossible for rats to get in.
 Rats are also attracted to cooked food, which is why we only accept raw fruit and vegetable waste, egg shells, tea bags and coffee grounds in the bins.
 No cooked food, meat, fish or dairy is to be put in.
-If you have any concerns over rats in your compost, or if the compost is damaged so rats could get in, contact us immediately at info@kleineberg.co.uk.
+If you have any concerns over rats in your compost, or if the compost is damaged so rats could get in, contact us immediately.

 The average box takes about 9-12 months to produce compost.
 Members are encouraged to take some of the compost or share it with other scheme members.
 If there is spare compost, we will distribute it to local gardening projects.